fvwmorg/fvwm/manpages/fvwm.rst

 |fvwm| is a window manager for X11.
 It is designed to minimize memory
 consumption, provide a 3D look to window frames, and a virtual desktop.

-Note that there are several window managers around that have "fvwm" in their name.
-In the past, version 2.x of fvwm was commonly called fvwm2 to distinguish it from the former version 1.x (fvwm or even fvwm1).
-Since version 1.x has been replaced by version 2.x a long time ago we simply call version 2.x and all versions to come, fvwm, throughout this document, and the executable program is named fvwm.
-There is an fvwm offspring called fvwm95, it is mostly a patched version of fvwm−2.0.43.
-The main goal of fvwm95 was to supply a Windows 95 like look and feel.
-Since then, fvwm has been greatly enhanced and practically all fvwm95 features can be achieved by fvwm.

 |fvwm| provides both a large *virtual desktop* and *multiple disjoint
 desktops* which can be used separately or together.
 The virtual desktop allows you to pretend that your video screen is really quite large, and